Hertford County, North Carolina: History

 During the American Civil War, North Carolina seceded from the United States and joined the Confederate States of America.
 Men from Hertford County served in several Confederate States Army infantry and cavalry units.
 Federal forces intervened in eastern North Carolina early in the conflict, and in February 1862 they captured Roanoke Island, exposing territory along the Chowan River vulnerable to further penetration.
 Federal gunboats were subsequently dispatched up the river to destroy rail bridges north of Winton but were repulsed in an ambush by Confederate artillery.
 The following day federal troops landed at Winton and set most of its buildings ablaze, including the county courthouse, leading to the loss of numerous official county records and documents.
+Confederate forces remained active in the vicinity of Murfreesboro, but through the remainder of the war federal gunboats were active on the Chowan River and Unionist raiders moved through the countryside, disrupting the county's economic and social life.

 After the war, Winton slowly rebuilt, with a new courthouse erected in 1870.
 The county's economy continued to be based in agriculture, though it underwent changes.
 The abolition of slavery led to the adoption of a tenant farming system and increasing emphasis was placed on the cotton cash crop, leading to a decline in subsistence farming.
 Peanut cultivation was introduced in about 1880 and eventually overtook cotton production.
 The local lumber and fishing industries grew in importance in the latter portion of the 19th century.
 In 1877, a small portion of Bertie was annexed to Hertford.
 In 1884, the Atlantic Coast Line Railroad began construction on its Norfolk—Rocky Mount Line, which traveled through the Hertford communities of Ahoskie, Cofield, and Tunis.
 The railroad fueled growth in Ahoskie, drawing industry and leading it to surpass Winton as the county's most economically significant town.

 In 1907, Hertford County's boundary with Northampton County was further delineated by state law.
 Damage to cotton crops by the boll weevil in the early 1900s led the county's agricultural sector to diversify into livestock as well as tobacco and the production of fruits and vegetables.
 In the 1950s, the county government invested in the construction of new facilities, including the erection of a new courthouse in 1956.